jejacks0n/mercury/README.md

 ## Fonts & Graphics

-Mercury uses two custom fonts for all graphic elements in the interface.
+Mercury2 uses two custom fonts for all graphic elements in the interface.
 This allows for retina support, makes it easier to package, and allows you to modify it for your own needs.

 The primary toolbar icons and general interface elements are in mercury.ttf, which is generated using the awesome [IcoMoon project](http://icomoon.io/app/) (by [Keyamoon](https://twitter.com/keyamoon)).
 You can upload/import the mercury.dev.svg file that can be found in the project and add new icons for your custom buttons.
 If you're making a plugin you probably want to bundle these separately.